6 Tips for Preventing Tennis Elbow

 Tennis elbow is a form of tendonitis affecting 1-3% of the population.
 It occurs when you overstrain the tissues that attach your arm muscles to your elbow joint.
 For example, when you repetitively swing a tennis racket while playing a match, the swinging motion can put pressure on your elbow or lower arm and cause pain.

 But even if you don’t play tennis, you still might be at risk.
 If your job requires you to make repetitive arm movements, or if you play a sport where you use a swinging motion, knowing how to prevent tennis elbow can save you from potential pain.

-Solomon Behar, MD, is an expert, pain management physician and leads our team at Functional Health Center, located in Bay Harbor Islands, Florida.
+Solomon Behar, MD, is an expert, pain management physician and leads our team at Vitality Health & Aesthetics, located in Bay Harbor Islands, Florida.
 We provide residents throughout Miami Dade County with innovative therapies to heal your body.
 We offer special attention to tennis elbow, treating it with shockwave therapy.
 We can also advise on how to prevent it.

 Here are six tips to help you avoid tennis elbow:

 If you play sports, you probably already do some exercises, like gently jogging and stretching, to get your body ready for activity.
 But if your job involves repetitive movements that strain your joints or muscles, you should warm up before working, too.

 If you’ve been injured already, ask our team here at Vitality Health & Aesthetics if you’re cleared for these exercises.
 Some suggestions include: